 You can also add used tea leaves or coffee grounds for a low nitrogen boost (I do 1-2 cups).
 2 cups of alfalfa pellets or leaves will give a slow-release nitrogen boost as well.
 If using pellets, lightly dampen them so they fall apart before adding them, so they will combine evenly through your mix.

 If you want to give them a much higher level of nitrogen, consider adding a half cup of blood meal to your mixture.
 Blood meal varies between 9-14% nitrogen content, and a little bit goes a long way.
 But don’t add too much fertilizer in blood meal form.

 You can also throw any pet hair or human hair in there that you have on hand.
 Be sure to cut up the hair finely so it will mix into the fertilizer, rather than clumping.
-Hair will break down in the soil as a slow-release nitrogen source, and will also provide keratin, a protein which your tomatoes will appreciate.
+Hair will break down in the soil as a slow-release nitrogen source, and will also provide keratin, a protein that your tomatoes will appreciate.

 Ideally, make your fertilizer about a month in advance, blending it thoroughly together and storing it in a sealed bucket.
 This gives your fertilizer time to cure before use.